DigiSwap-Core/multisender/README.md

 Change the address to your own address,customize fee you will recieve.<br>

-# Deploy to github page
+# Deploy to your github page
 https://github.com/AlgoNetwork/Page<br>

 or you can download source ,and put to any web server.then start earn cryptocurrency!<br>